Shrimp Curry Noodles

 Step four

-After the water boils, turn off the heat, place the noodles in the water and set the timer for 8 minutes.
+Turn the heat under the water to medium high and after the water boils, turn off the heat, place the noodles in the water, and set the timer for 8 minutes.
+Test for doneness.
+Drain and set aside.

 Step five

-Meanwhile the onions are done, so add the yellow curry paste in the pan with the onions.
+Meanwhile, the onions are done, so add the yellow curry paste to the pan with the onions.
+(B)

 Step six

-Add the whole can of coconut cream, half the can of coconut milk, ¾ cup of chicken broth and bring the mixture to a boil.
+Add the coconut cream, half the can of coconut milk, and 3/4 cup of chicken broth, and bring the mixture to a boil.

-Lower to a simmer and add the drained, cooked potatoes and let it all simmer for as long as it takes the rest of the ingredients to cook.
+Lower to a simmer, and add the drained cooked potatoes.
+Let it all simmer for as long as it takes the rest of the ingredients to cook.

 Step seven